Digicomlab/digicomlab.github.io/content/en/seedfunding/2_2024_WhatsApp.md

 [WhatsApp Explorer](https://arxiv.org/abs/2404.01328) to help respondents retrieve their own data and [PORT](https://joss.theoj.org/papers/10.21105/joss.05596) to donate that data to researchers.
-In a pilot study we will investigate whether and if so which links to news are being shared via WhatsApp.
+In a pilot study, we investigate whether and if so which links to news are being shared via WhatsApp.